Guide to Asbestos Trust Fund Claims - (800) 291-0963

 📊 Statistics

-Mobile, Birmingham, and Montgomery record the most cases due to heavy industrial and shipyard activity.
+• Mobile, Birmingham, and Montgomery record the most cases due to dense industrial and shipyard activity

-Thousands of asbestos lung cancer lawsuits have been filed in Alabama courts, often leading to six-figure settlements or asbestos trust fund claims.
+• Thousands of asbestos lung cancer lawsuits in Alabama have resulted in six-figure settlements and trust fund claims

-📜 History of Mesothelioma and Asbestos Lung Cancer in Alabama
+📜 History of Mesothelioma & Asbestos Lung Cancer in Alabama

-1940s–1970s: Alabama’s shipyards, mills, and power plants used asbestos in boilers, turbines, and insulation.
+• 1940s–1970s – Alabama’s shipyards, mills, and power plants used asbestos in boilers, turbines, insulation, and building products.

-Today: Many cases involve shipyard workers, steelworkers, paper mill employees, and construction laborers exposed on the job.
+• Today – Many cases involve shipyard workers, steelworkers, paper mill employees, chemical plant workers, and construction laborers.

 Product Typical Locations Workers Exposed